jhook1/glib-config/README.md

 # glib-config
-Includes Hello World program and vscode config files for building and running glib.
+Includes Hello World program and vscode config files for building and running glib and libsoup.

 ## Linux
 ### Install glib library